vanhoefm/hostap-asiaccs2017/README.md

 Quick tests for two vulnerabilities mentioned in the paper [Discovering Logical Vulnerabilities in the Wi-Fi Handshake Using Model-Based Testing](https://lirias2repo.kuleuven.be/bitstream/handle/123456789/572634/asiaccs2017.pdf).
+The [testing framework](https://github.com/domienschepers/asiaccs-discovering-logical-vulnerabilities) that discovered these attacks is contained in a different repository.

 You can enable a specific tests by uncommenting it in the file [`research.h`](src/common/research.h).
 Once you selected a test, compile and run `wpa_supplicant` as usual.